openstreams/wflow/doc/wflow_modelbuilder.rst

 (https://landcover.usgs.gov/global_climatology.php).
 This land cover dataset consists of 17 different classes for land cover types.
-The legend for this land cover map is also provided in the template case (and copied to your wflow model) in data\parameters\lulegend.txt
+The legend for this land cover map is also provided in the template case (and copied to your wflow model) in data/parameters/lulegend.txt

 LAI
 ~~~

 LAI (Leaf Area Index) maps for the wflow-sbm model are stored in the
 staticmaps/clim directory.
 These are twelve maps with monthly average
-LAI, based on combined AVHRR and MODIS data, derived from [Liu et al. 2012]_, calculated as averages over 1981-2011.
+LAI, based on combined AVHRR and MODIS data, derived from Liu et al. 2012 [Liu2012]_, calculated as averages over 1981-2011.

 Soil type
 ~~~~~~~~~

-A soil map indicating major soil texture types is also downloaded with the modelbuilder (wflow_soil.map), which is derived from the Harmonized World Soil Database (HWSD) [FAO et al. 2009].
-The legend for this soil dataset is also provided in the template case in data\parameters\wflow_soil.csv.
+A soil map indicating major soil texture types is also downloaded with the modelbuilder (wflow_soil.map), which is derived from the Harmonized World Soil Database (HWSD) (FAO et al. 2009 [FAO2009]_).
+The legend for this soil dataset is also provided in the template case in data/parameters/wflow_soil.csv.
 In the current setup with global data, this soil map is not used, since all soil-based parameters are specified as rasters.
 It can however be useful if you want to differentiate parameters in the intbl directory based on soil type, or if you want add